 Section 1.
 General Aspects of Councils and Committees.
-Except as otherwise set forth in these Bylaws, the FSLT, in conjunction with the Nominations and Appointments Committee as needed, shall constitute the Faculty Senate councils and committees based on the expressed interest and expertise of Faculty Senate members and the requirements set forth in these Bylaws.
+Except as otherwise set forth in these Bylaws, the FSLT, in conjunction with the caucus chairs as needed, shall constitute the Faculty Senate councils and committees based on the expressed interest and expertise of Faculty Senate members and the requirements set forth in these Bylaws.
 The FSLT also shall select and secure council and committee chairpersons, except as otherwise set forth in these Bylaws.
 Whenever possible, chairpersons of councils and committees shall be elected faculty members.
 Except as otherwise set forth in these Bylaws, council and committee members and chairpersons shall be appointed to serve a term of one year, with the expectation that chairpersons will continue to serve for at least one additional year, if requested to do so by the Faculty Senate President.
 A chair of a council or committee who cannot complete their term should consult with the FSLT, who will designate a replacement.

-Council and committee members and chairpersons shall be recommended by the Committee on Nominations and Appointments and FSLT and also identified in consultation with current committee chairpersons.
 To further communication and collaboration throughout the campuses, the chairperson of each council or committee has the discretion to recommend members who may or may not be elected faculty members.
 The President of the Faculty Senate is an ex-officio member of all standing councils and committees.
 Unless otherwise specified below, ex-officio members of councils or committees shall be non-voting members.

-Prior to or at the beginning of each academic year, the chairperson of each council or committee (other than the Executive Council, the Committee on Nominations and Appointments, the Graduate Council, and the Undergraduate Council) shall provide the FSLT the council or committee goals for the upcoming year, review the bylaws concerning the responsibilities of that council or committee, and discuss other information relevant to that council or committee.
+Prior to or at the beginning of each academic year, the chairperson of each council or committee (other than the Graduate Council, and the Undergraduate Council) shall provide the FSLT the council or committee goals for the upcoming year, review the bylaws concerning the responsibilities of that council or committee, and discuss other information relevant to that council or committee.